redcorjo/netatmo_api/README.md

 ## Adjust truetemperature by external mqtt

-Let's say we got configure topic as netatmo2mqtt and also that our room_id to adjust true temperature is 1234567890.
-If we publish message with the new temperature, it will be sync with netatmo therm_measured_temperature value.
+Let's say we got configured topic as "netatmo2mqtt" and also that our room_id to adjust true temperature is "1234567890" and we want to sync to external measured temperature with value 21.
+If we publish a mqtt message with the new temperature, it will be sync with netatmo therm_measured_temperature value.

 This source can be generated from openhab, node-red, or any other home automation source